Meet newest recruit Willow, the George Eliot Hospital’s therapy dog

 Willow and Lesley have also started providing a support service at Trinity Lodge Care Home in Coventry.

-The pet therapy service will also be a feature of the new George Eliot Hospital Serenity Garden project which recently became the 2019 Mayor’s Charity.
+The pet therapy service will also be a feature of the new George Eliot Hospital Serenity Garden project which recently became the 2019 Nuneaton and Bedworth Mayor’s Charity.